A Sweet and Hearty Year-Round Vegetable

-Because I know some people don't like beets, it's one of those dishes that I always vet before making it for guests.
+Some people don't like beets, making it one of those dishes that I always vet before making it for guests.
 Usually the reaction is a swoon of "love them."
 But occasionally I get a rebuff that's close to, "they taste like dirt."
 It's hard to disagree because they do rather taste like dirt, but in an oddly delicious way.

 Beets are a year-round vegetable.
 Even though many think of it as a winter vegetable, in fact its best season is June through October, when its leafy green top is at its most tender and delicious.

 Despite having the highest sugar content of any vegetable, beets are low in calories.
 At about 35 calories per half cup, beets are rich in vitamins A and C, and also give us folates, calcium, iron and potassium.
 The most common beets are deep red, containing a dye called betacyanin which leaves a deep red stain on our fingers, kitchen towels, cutting boards, and anything else with which it comes in contact, including other ingredients.